Ritesh009/Stash/README.md

 Stash will appear as an app icon on your home screen and open fullscreen.

-> ⚠️ **Important:** Use Stash in Safari (not the home screen icon) if you want Safari Clip to work. iOS stores data separately for each context.
+> ⚠️ **Important:** Use Stash in Safari (not the home screen icon) if you want Stash Clip to work. iOS stores data separately for each context.

 -----